Key Facts about St. Helens

 Council Tax valuations are based on the price a property would have fetched if it had been sold on the open market on 1 April 1991.

-There are 4,615 VAT registered businesses in St. Helens, Office for National Statistics, Inter Department Business Register, 2017.
-This is a rate of 419 VAT registered enterprises per 10,000 population.
+There are 4,560 VAT registered businesses in St. Helens, Office for National Statistics, Inter Department Business Register, 2018.
+This is a rate of 414 VAT registered enterprises per 10,000 population (aged 16-64 years).

 This data provides counts of the total number of businesses above the VAT threshold (turnover of £65,000 or more) that are registered in the local area.
 There are more than one million businesses in the UK registered for VAT.
 This dataset provides an indication of business activity in St. Helens.